 A will is a legal document that sets out how someone wants their assets distributed after they die.
 It might also include information about the funeral or memorial service.

 Organisations to notify

-Roads and Maritime Services is notified of deaths in NSW by the NSW Registry of Births, Deaths and Marriages.
+Transport for NSW is notified of deaths in NSW by the NSW Registry of Births, Deaths and Marriages.
 If this has not yet occurred, you can visit a service centre with the required documentation.